Globalization and disease: Non-communicable disease

 Globalization can benefit people with non-communicable diseases such as heart problems or mental health problems.
-Global trade and rules set forth by the World Trade Organization can actually benefit the health of people by making their incomes higher, allowing them to afford better health care.
-While it has to be admitted making many non-communicable diseases more likely as well.
+Global trade and rules set forth by the World Trade Organization can actually benefit the health of people by making their incomes higher, allowing them to afford better health care, but making many non-communicable diseases more likely as well.
 Also the national income of a country, mostly obtained by trading on the global market, is important because it dictates how much a government spends on health care for its citizens.
 It also has to be acknowledged that an expansion in the definition of disease often accompanies development, so the net effect is not clearly beneficial due to this and other effects of increased affluence.
-Metabolic syndrome is one obvious example.
-Although poorer countries have not yet experienced this and are still having the diseases listed above.
+Metabolic syndrome is one obvious example, although poorer countries have not yet experienced this and are still having the diseases listed above.

 Economic globalization and disease

 Globalization is multifaceted in implementation and is objective in the framework and systemic ideology.
 Infectious diseases spread mainly as a result of the modern globalization of many and almost all industries and sectors.
 Economic globalization is the interconnectivity of world economies and the interdependency of internal and external supply chains.
 With the advancement of science and technology, the possibility of economic globalization is enabled even more.
 Economic factors have been defined by global boundaries rather than national.
 The cost of activities of economic measures has been significantly decreased as a result of the advancements in the fields of technology and science, slowly creating an interconnected economy lacking centralized integration.
 As economies increase levels of integration and singularity within the partnership, any global financial and economic disruptions would cause a global recession.
 Collateral damage is further observed with the increase in integrated economic activity.
 Countries lean more on economic benefits than health benefits, which lead to a miscalculated and ill-reported health issue.